 The last possible network design is based on IPv6 only hosts.
-While it is technically easy to disable IPv4, it seems that completely removing the IPv4 stack in current operating systems is not an easy task [56].
+While it is technically easy to disable IPv4, completely removing the IPv4 stack in current operating systems is not an easy task [56].
 While the three network designs look similar, there are significant differences in operating them and limitations that are not easy to circumvent.
-In the following sections, we describe the limitations and reason how a translation mechanism like our NAT64 implementation should be deployed.
+In the following sections, we describe the limitations and explain how a translation mechanism like our NAT64 implementation should be deployed.